a7medkhaled/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Usage

+add any section in the html then save you will find the menu manipulated dynamically

 ## APIS